Child Friendly Leeds

 Who can get involved

-• Children in year 5: can enter to become the next Leeds Children’s Mayor.
+• Children in year 5: can enter to become the next Leeds Children’s Mayor

 • Young people aged 18 or younger: can vote for the next Leeds Children’s Mayor.

-Who is the current Leeds Children’s Mayor
+Current Leeds Children’s Mayor

 Read about the current Leeds Children’s Mayor and their manifesto